davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

 That's certainly not right.
 We're supposed to have one distributed variable; it seems to have accidentally gotten forked into two.
 If anyone has written code that calls set() on the variable and assumes all other nodes will see the result of that set() going forward, well, we didn't manage to provide that guarantee, and that code is now broken.
-We were being so hard on everyone else before for not providing their stated guarantees, and yet here we are now breaking our promises too!
+We were being so hard on other people before for not providing their stated guarantees, and yet here we are now breaking our promises too!

 This situation, where the system is only supposed to have one leader but has accidentally split into two, is called **split-brain**.
 We cannot ship a distributed variable that is prone to split-brain behavior.
-So it seems we're not done yet.
+So it seems we're not out of the woods yet.

 ## Back Up One Rabbit Hole and Straight Down Another

-We've already taken a much longer journey than we originally intended, so it'd be a good idea to stop here and reflect on how we got here.
-We started out trying to create a distributed variable, and ended up playing out a story as old as <s>time</s> distributed computing itself: we accidentally created an algorithm that wasn't fault tolerant, and in trying to fix our mistake, we ended up with split-brain.
-Specifically, we created a single-leader algorithm that accidentally could end up with no leaders, and in trying to fix that, we created a single-leader algorithm that can accidentally end up with too many leaders.
+We've just played out a story as old as <s>time</s> distributed computing itself: we accidentally created an algorithm that wasn't fault tolerant (our single-leader algorithm could end up with no leaders), and in trying to fix it we ended up with split brain instead (our single-leader algorithm could have multiple leaders).
+Neither is acceptable.
+If we want to stay on the path we're already on, we need a safe failover process.

-I'm starting to sound like a broken record here, but, can we rescue the algoritm we already have?
-How can we make a safe failover process?
+Let's get crisp on what we mean by a safe failover process:

 Each node has its own local "who is leader?" variable; what we're looking for now is a reliable way to keep all those variables in sync.
 We want to have one well-defined cutover point, before which all nodes are still with the previous, failed leader, and after which all nodes have moved to the same new leader.

-To say that again more generally: we have a bunch of nodes, each node stores its own copy of some variable, and we want the nodes to agree amongst themselves what is the current value of that variable.
+To generalize: we have a bunch of nodes, each node stores its own copy of some variabe, and we want the nodes to agree amongst themselves what is the current value of that variable.
 This is the definition of a well-known problem in distributed systems called the **consensus problem**.
-The problem we're solving has a name, that means we must be on the right track :-)
+The problem we're solving has a name, that means we must be on the right track!

 Consensus is the problem of getting a group of nodes to agree on the value of some variable they each store a copy of.
 If we had such an algorithm, we could apply it to the failover split-brain problem we have on our hands.
 However, we could alternately just use such a consensus algorithm to solve the original problem at hand.
 Our original goal was to design a distributed variable that any node could get and set; if we had a working consensus algorithm, then we could accomplish that by having each node store its own local copy of the distributed variable, and then having all the nodes use the consensus algorithm to keep their local copies of the variable in sync.

+In retrospect, it seems we started trying to solve consensus a while ago without realizing it.
+Consensus is the problem of keeping replicas of a variable in sync; the algorithm we came up with already was to have a single leader coordinate updates and replicate to followers.
+Our proposed consensus algorithm isn't fault tolerant yet, because we haven't found a way to do safe failover.
+And, it would seem failing over safely is itself a consensus problem, one that must be solved without relying on a leader.

-So let's table the algorithm we've been working on so far, and starting working on this consensus thing.
-(Don't worry, the work we've done so far wasn't wasted.)
+So let's table the algorithm we've been working on so far, and think about consensus more generally.
+(Don't worry, though, the tinkering we've done so far won't be wasted.)

 ## Consensus